Three Amazon sellers who conquered challenges to achieve success

 While customer reviews on Numa Foods’ Amazon storefront were generally positive, the co-founders began to notice a trend.

 In Shanghai, where Jane grew up, “milk candy” is the direct translation from Chinese, but the name didn’t do well with North American customers.
-As CEO, Joyce, who was born and raised in the United States, understood that the company needed to meet the customer in the middle somehow.
-Her main concern was that people were still interested enough to try it, so they changed the candy’s description to “Asian nougat.”
+As CEO, Joyce, who was born and raised in the United States, understood that the company needed to meet the customer in the middle.
+Her main concern was that people needed to be interested enough to try it, so they changed the candy’s description to “Asian nougat.”

 Many customers, familiar with European nougat, resisted that description.
 Asian nougat uses rice syrup or maltose, which is denser and less sweet than European honey nougat.
 Asian nougat is also harder and chewier than European nougat.